 Leaving just the Druridge Bay panorama, which I still love.
 So at least there’s that.

 Choosing a top four images has been harder this year.
-Despite the global pandemic and being restricted to our local area pretty much all year, it has allowed me to explore that area and be with a camera way more often.
+Despite the global pandemic and being restricted to our local area pretty much all year, it has allowed me to explore that area and be outside with a camera way more often.

 So, on to to the 2020 top 4…